awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-lifecycle.md

 ## Instance Retirement<a name="instance-retiring"></a>

-An instance is scheduled to be retired when AWS detects irreparable failure of the underlying hardware hosting the instance\.
+An instance is scheduled to be retired when AWS detects the irreparable failure of the underlying hardware hosting the instance\.
 When an instance reaches its scheduled retirement date, it is stopped or terminated by AWS\.
 If your instance root device is an Amazon EBS volume, the instance is stopped, and you can start it again at any time\.
 If your instance root device is an instance store volume, the instance is terminated, and cannot be used again\.

 For more information, see [Instance Retirement](instance-retirement.md)\.